KyNguyen/home-assignment/README.md

    Testing skill (Different Test Type, Test Level, Test Coverage) (Please provide your assumptions in the requirement as long as they are reasonable).

 _Answer:_
-   - My assumption for the requirement as below:
+   - **Test Approach** for Search weather feature.
+     - Process of testing
+       - Test Planning & Control
+         - Scope: Given feature - Search weather feature.
+         - Assumption
            - Unit Tests, Code Quality & Code Coverage are basically done by Developers to make sure their code is working fine and meet the user specifications.
            - Had Staging environment (Q server) to perform all testing activities before releasing on production (P server).
            - Focus testing on the given feature only - Search weather in your city.
-     - Only supported on Chrome (version)/Firefox (version) browser.
+           - Supported on Chrome / Firefox browser.
-     - Only supported on Windows (From window 7)/macOS (from ) operating system.
+           - Supported on Windows (From window 7) operating system.

-   - **Test Approach** for Search weather feature.
+         - Test Tasks: testing Search weather feature using various types of testing.
+         - Test Tools:
+           - Using software development tool JIRA.
+           - Automation tools using Cucumber framework in Java.
+         - Planning for testing budget.
+         - Schedule time for test analysis, design, implementation, and closure process.
+       - Test Analysis & Design
+         - 3-step process to the Test Design process – Test Conditions, Test Cases, Test Procedures.
+           - **Test Conditions:** a test condition verifies a small section of the Search Functional.
+           - **Test Cases:** pre-conditions, a set of inputs, expected outcome and the post-conditions to verify the Test Condition
+           - **Test Procedure:** actual sequence of actions or steps to execute the test
+       - Test Implementation & Execution
+       - Evaluating Exit Criteria & Reporting
+       - Test Closure Activities
+     - Testing levels
+       - Unit Test covered by Developers.
+       - Integration / System / Acceptance Testing covered by Testers.
+     - Roles and responsibilities of each team member
+       - QA Leader
+         - Represents the software testing team as well as enables customer relationship.
+         - Identifying the testing activities for team members.
+         - Planning the entire testing process.
+         - Preparing the status report of testing activities.
+         - Sharing updates on testing with the project manager.
+         - Planning pre and post-test meetings.
+       - Test Lead
+         - Technical expertise related to the test program and approach.
+         - Provides support for customer interface, staff planning, and supervision, as well as progress status reporting.
+         - Validating the quality of the testing requirements such as testability, test design, and script, test automation, etc.
+         - Assisting the software testing team to be aware of the latest trends in the world of software testing.
+         - Arranging walk-through for test design and procedure.
+         - Implementing the test process.
+         - Ensuring that test-product documentation is complete.
+       - Manual Test Engineer
+         - With a clear understanding of the Graphical User Interface (GUI) design and its standards.
+         - Using associated test data to design and develop test procedures and cases.
+         - Manually executing the test procedures.
+         - Attending test-procedure walk-through.
+         - Following the required set standards.
+         - Find a Bug and Raise Bug to test management tool.
+       - Automated Test Engineer
+         - Designing and developing test procedures automatically on the basis of requirements.
+         - Following rest-design standards.
+         - Attending test procedure walk-throughs.
+         - Executing the tests and preparing reports for the same.
+         - Find a Bug and Raise Bug to test management tool.
+     - Types of Testing
      - _Functionality Testing_ - Search weather feature must be tested.
        - Any values that are being typed in by the user must be checked for proper validation.
        - Also, other basic requirements such as setting default values for each field, proper error messages displayed on wrong entry, if applicable, must also be verified.